About Your Central Venous Catheter (CVC) for Pediatric Patients

 Having a CVC will help you need fewer needle sticks.
 Your care team can use your CVC to:

-• Take blood samples from you
+• Take blood samples.

-• Give you fluids
+• Give you fluids.

-• Give you chemotherapy and other medications
+• Give you chemotherapy and other medications.

-• Give you blood transfusions
+• Give you blood transfusions.

-• Give you intravenous (IV) nutrition
+• Give you intravenous (IV) nutrition.

 Your CVC can stay in your body for as long as a few years.
 It will stay in place for your whole treatment.
 Your doctor will remove your CVC when you don’t need it anymore.

 You’ll have a procedure to place your CVC.
 Your nurse will tell you how to get ready for your procedure.
 They’ll also teach you how to care for your CVC after your procedure.
-You’ll learn to:

-• Change your needleless connectors
+• Change your needleless connectors.

-• Change your disinfection caps (such as SwabCaps®)
+• Change your disinfection caps, such as SwabCaps®.

-• Flush your CVC
+• Flush your CVC.

+Your healthcare provider may teach you how to change the dressing.
 You can have a caregiver, family member, or friend learn with you.
 After you go home, use this resource to help you remember the steps to care for your CVC.

-Ask about your medications
+Ask about your medicines

-You might need to stop taking some of your medications before your procedure.
-Talk with your healthcare provider about which medications are safe for you to stop taking.
-We’ve included some common examples below.
+You may need to stop taking some of your usual medicines before your procedure.
+Talk with your healthcare provider about which medicines are safe for you to stop taking.

 Anticoagulants (blood thinners)